-Clarification that if the CN based MT communication handling support indication is received in RRC Inactive Assistance Information and Extended Buffering support indication is received from SMF, the NG-RAN may select the eDRX cycle lasts more than 10.24s.
+Clarification that if the CN based MT communication handling support indication is received in RRC Inactive Assistance Information, the NG-RAN may select the eDRX cycle lasts more than 10.24s.
 The NG-RAN then based on implementation may send an indication in N2 message that the UE is transitioning to RRC_INACTIVE state and the selected eDRX cycle value to the AMF either immediately or later on.